Skip to main content

 D-Chiro-Inositol Involved in insulin signal transduction; glycogen storage.
 Promotes efficient glucose utilization, preventing energy crashes associated with blood sugar fluctuations.

 By supporting both the neurochemical aspects of mood and the bioenergetic functions of mitochondria, inositol addresses two of the most critical systems involved in maintaining your sense of vitality.
-This dual action is what makes it a subject of interest for individuals seeking to optimize their from a systemic perspective.
+This dual action is what makes it a subject of interest for individuals seeking to optimize their energy levels from a systemic perspective.

 Academic